 A Better Way to Bet

-A better way to bet Derby futures is through Las Vegas or off shore, where once the wager is placed, the odds are fixed.
+A better way to bet Derby futures is through Las Vegas or online sportsbooks, where once the wager is placed, the odds are fixed.

 Make sure you look for value with future wagering.
 If you are going to invest part of your bankroll several months in advance, make sure it is worth the wait.

-“There is no better feeling than picking a Kentucky Derby winner in January at 150/1 and watch him win at Churchill Downs four months later at 6/1.
-Or picking the winner of the Breeders’ Cup Classic in July.
-However, make sure you are getting plenty of bang for your buck, as that part of your bankroll is going to be tied up for awhile.
-It is a high risk / high reward type of wager, and fun too.
+“There is no better feeling than picking a Kentucky Derby Sportsbook in January at 150/1 and watch him win at Churchill Downs four months later at 6/1.
+Or picking the Sportsbook of the Breeders’ Cup Classic in July.
+However, make sure you are getting plenty of bang for your buck, as that part of your bankroll is going to be tied up for a while.
+It is a high-risk / high-reward type of wager, and fun too.
 Do you have $20 I can borrow?”